Is Synthetic Nicotine Even Better Than the Real Thing?

-What eliquid and vaping lobbyists have been looking for is a way round the FDA rules.
+What e liquid and vaping lobbyists have been looking for is a way around the FDA rules.
 Many in the industry deem the new regulations unfair and a deliberate attack on vaping in favour of the money-wielding tobacco corporations and pharmaceutical companies that profit from the sales of quit aids.

 But in January the FDA announced on its website that synthetic nicotine wouldn’t necessarily be subject to the same regulations as nicotine:

 “It’s possible that a disposable, closed system device that contains an e-liquid with truly zero nicotine (or synthetic nicotine) would not be regulated by the FDA as a tobacco product if it is not intended or reasonably be expected to be used in such a fashion.”

 It seems positive.
 Although the FDA also stated that each situation would be viewed on a case by case basis.
 Back door shut, just not bolted.
 Yet.

 In the UK the approach has been more progressive.
 Some of the rules of the Tobacco Products Directive are irksome (smaller tanks, smaller refills, lower concentrate levels) but they don’t intend to bring about the downfall of vape, in contrast to how it appears in the US.
 Here, there seems to be a desire to find a genuine alternative to smoking.

 If synthetic nicotine were to become commercially viable, here in the UK at the very minimum the nicotine in your e juice would be purer and being odourless synthetic nicotine in your eliquid would make your flavours even more powerful.